Welcome to today's edition of the Rush 24-7 podcast.

 He hasn't heard anything about the story.

-And this is a guy he claims in his interviews with Sarah Palin, claims to be far more intelligent, far more informed, far more sophisticated.
+And this is a guy he claims in his interviews with Sarah Palin claims to be far more intelligent, far more informed, far more sophisticated.

-Uh uh Yeah, it's just I just laughable.
+Yeah, I just laughable.

 He didn't even know about it.

-And you ought to see the looks on the people on the other side of the glass here in my sprawling uh studio complex.
+And you ought to see the looks on the people on the other side of the glass here in my sprawling studio complex.

 They're all shocked.